litmuschaos/litmus/mkdocs/docs/experiments/categories/nodes/node-cpu-hog.md

     spec:
       components:
         env:
-        # cpu load in percentage for the stress
+        # percentage of cpu to be stressed
         - name: CPU_LOAD
+          value: "100"
+        # node cpu core should be provided as 0 for cpu load
+        # to work otherwise it will take cpu core as priority
+        - name: NODE_CPU_CORE
-          value: '100'
+          value: '0'
         - name: TOTAL_CHAOS_DURATION
           VALUE: '60'
 ```